R0bLucci/gedcrypt/README.md

-# edcrypt
+# gedcrypt
-A simple file encryption and decryption tool.
+A simple file encryption and decryption tool (GUI).

 ### Requirements
 * Python 3
+* JDK and JRE

 ### Usage
-python edcrypt.py -e(encrypt)/-d(decrypt) filename password